nurion-ai/nurion/solstice/design-docs/architecture.md

 # Solstice Runtime Architecture

 ## Overview
 Solstice implements a distributed, streaming dataflow engine on top of Ray actors.
 Workflows are expressed as directed acyclic graphs (DAGs) of stages.
-Each stage owns a user-defined operator and a pool of stateful worker actors.
+Each stage owns a user-defined operator and a pool of stateless `StageWorker` actors, while the stage master manages split-scoped state and checkpointing.
 Stages exchange *Splits*, which are metadata records describing batches of data pointed to by Ray object references.
 This orchestration keeps hot data off the control plane and allows the pipeline to scale horizontally across workers while maintaining exactly-once semantics.

 ```
        +-------------+       +-------------+       +-------------+